mackstann/usersvc_exercise/README.md

 validation and documentation generation, but I haven't used it before, so I stuck with vanilla Flask just to avoid dragging out this exercise too much.

+The tests are very barebones pytest tests.
+I've been writing Cucumber/Gherkin tests for a while, so I found it helpful (at least to me) to throw some Gherkin in comments to help organize and explain what's going on.
+It'd probably be nicer to use a real Python BDD library.

+In a real project, I would also try to separate the code into layers to better separate concerns, e.g. a business logic layer, a storage layer, an HTTP layer, etc.

 # Notes/Thoughts

 In a real user service, security and privacy would be top concerns, and would impact the design: